tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Each layer must be compatible, secured, monitored, and upgraded.

----

 ### A lakehouse is not just Parquet on S3

-This is only a collection of files:
+This is a collection of files:

 ```text
 s3://company-data/events/*.parquet